 Students need to keep in contact with the professor, especially if they are absent or if some problem arises.
-Office hours and contact information are provided on the professor's door and on the Intranet website http://d21.oru.edu.
+Office hours and contact information are provided on the professor's door and in the Content folder in the course's D2L shell.